-Figure 1.
+103 Figure 1.
 PCR product of the sample specimen

-119 The sample was identified as purpleback flying squid Sthenoteuthis oualaniensis as shown in the BLAST 120 results in the Gen Bank of NCBI.
-This species, according to WoRMs database, has synonymized names as Loligo 121 brevitentaculata Quoy & Gaimard, 1832 (synonym), L. oualaniensis Lesson, 1830 (original combination), L. vanikoriensis Quoy & Gaimard, 1832 (synonym), and Symplectoteuthis oualaniensis (Lesson, 1830).
-This species belongs to class Cephalopod, subclass Coleoides, suborder Decapodiformes, order Oegopsida, superfamily sequence was then compared to 9 Sthenoteuthis oualaniensis specimens from South China Sea, Eastern Pacific, and Central Pacific.
-The present study shows that S. oualaniensis specimen from Sulawesi Sea has similarity rate of 99.3% to NCBI record (acc. no. MN101944.1) from South China and 96.4-96.8% to 8 other NCBI records from South China
+104 The sample was identified as purpleback flying squid Sthenoteuthis oualaniensis as shown in the BLAST results in 105 the Gen Bank of the National Center for Biotechnology Information (NCBI).
+This species, according to WoRMs 106 details, has synonymized names as Loligo brevitentaculata Quoy & Gaimard, 1832 (synonym), L. oualaniensis 107 Lesson, 1830 (original combination), L. vanikoriensis Quoy & Gaimard, 1832 (synonym), and Symplectoteuthis 108 oualaniensis (Lesson, 1830).
+This species belongs to class Cephalopod, subclass Coleoides, subfamily 109 Decapodiformes, order Oegopsida, superfamily Ommastrephidea, family Ommastrephidae, subfamily 100 Ommastrephinae, and genus Sthenoteuthis (Jerep and Roper 2010).
+This finding is the first report on this species from Sulawesi Sea.
+To confirm the species status, the sample sequence was then compared to 9 Sthenoteuthis

-124 Ommastrephidea, family Ommastrephidae, subfamily Ommastrephinae, and genus Sthenoteuthis (Jerep and Roper as outgroup also clearly indicates great difference from the specimen and supports the kinship status of the specimen
+- oualaniensis specimens from South China Sea, Eastern Pacific, and Central Pacific.
+The present study shows that S. oualaniensis specimen from Sulawesi Sea has similarity rate of 99.3% to NCBI record (acc. no. MN101944.1) from - South China and 96.4-96.8% to 8 other NCBI records from South China Sea, Eastern Pacific, and Mid Pacific - (Table 1).
+Specimen of the same genus Sthenoteuthis pteroptus from Spain used as outgroup also clearly indicates great difference from the specimen and supports the kinship status of the specimen on study.